What is Sandalwood: A Complete Guide

 Sandalwood's versatility continues to evolve.
 Maison Anthony Marmin showcases visionary approaches, using sandalwood with brand savoir-faire to create exquisite bakhoors like Arabian Sandalwood.

-We also use sandalwood to make unique attars, such as Oud Assam and White Oud Signature, combining with elegance, Indian Oud with sandalwood, and presenting a diverse olfactory experience through numerous attars
+We also use sandalwood to make unique attars, such as Oud Manhattan and White Oud Signature, combining with elegance, Indian Oud with sandalwood, and presenting a diverse olfactory experience through numerous attars

 Sustainable Practices and Conservation Efforts